OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

 This is indeed interacting with the world but the interaction (while totally awesome) is not really reinforcing our immersion, which is our aim right now.
 For that, we want more natural interaction, such that populates our world and use our presence.
 For instance, interacting by moving around.

-## a) Moving around
+## a) Moving around, but not everywhere.

 Yep, moving.
 Classic interaction that one would expect to be able to experience in a virtual world.
-You're actually almost done: you already know how to apply a transformation to an object in the scene, now you just need to apply that to your own camera position.
+You're actually almost done: you already know how to apply a transformation to an object in the scene, now you just need to apply that to the camera position.
 While moving your position along the absolute X, Y and Z axis would work (*camera.position.x += 0.1;*), this won't feel natural.
 You should rather move around following the relative coordinates of your own camera.
-Lucky you, there is a function for that (along Y this would be: *camera.translateY(0.1);*
+Lucky you, there are functions for that:

 ```javascript
   // Put the code in the onKey function (well, if you want it to work)